West of Scotland F.C.: Current teams and leagues

 The Second XV play in the BT National Reserve League Division 2 – and the 2A XV play in BT West Reserve League Division 1.

 The club also have an occasional 'golden oldies' team, known as the Burnbrae Bulls.

 Youth section

-West's youth section was founded in the 1980s, and is now a thriving development centre with over 200 players – and an excellent track record of success, both on and off the field.
-The club's youth development programme's ethos is to 'look at the individuals and develop the person, not just the player'.
+West's youth section, founded in the 1980s, is now a development centre with over 200 players.
+The program makes an effort to 'look at the individuals and develop the person, not just the player'.
 Notable recent graduates of West's youth programme include: Rob Harley (Glasgow Warriors and Scotland), Robert McAlpine (Glasgow Warriors and Edinburgh Rugby), and Murray McConnell (Glasgow Warriors and Nottingham Rugby).

 West's midi sides (S1 – Under 18) play in the 'Presidents Conference', the top division in Scottish Youth Rugby.
 West's youth set up is therefore extremely well regarded, and West's youth team's have regularly competed for (and won) silverware, including the Scottish Cup on several occasions.